blackjax-devs/blackjax/examples/howto_other_frameworks.md

   name: python3
 ---

-# Use a logprob function that is not compatible with JAX's primitives
+# Use a logdensity function that is not compatible with JAX's primitives

 We obviously recommend to use Blackjax with log-probability functions that are compatible with JAX's primitives.
 These can be built manually or with Aesara, Numpyro, Oryx, PyMC, TensorFlow-Probability.